gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 ![SAS Output]( https://raw.githubusercontent.com/gabbymyers/516X-Project/master/assets/img/csh_results.JPG)

 The results of the Null Model Likelihood Ratio Test tell me that using a repeated measures analysis is necessary.
 The information criteria are useful for comparing model structres, which I did and selected the csh structure after comparing.
 The type 3 tests of fixed effects results tell me that treatment, date, and the interaction between treatment and date are significant.
+More info on the ouput [here](https://v8doc.sas.com/sashtml/stat/chap41/sect25.htm).